daczarne/legion/README.md

 ## The `City` class

 The `City` class is the backbone of it all.
-Given a city (identified by campaign and city name) and the configuration of buildings that you'd like to build in it, it displays the information about the city (its effects, production, storage, and defenses).
+Given a city (identified by campaign and city name) and the configuration of buildings that you'd like to build in it, it calculates the information about the city (its effects, production, storage, and defenses).

 The `City` objects can be constructed by passing lists of `Building` objects, or a dictionary of building counts.
+This last one is the most offtenly used approach.

 ```python
 from modules.city import City